 I can’t believe how important it is to think “outside of the box”.
 Whenever I push myself it ends up being better than I ever imagined.

-I have a feeling we might be dining here a lot this summer.
-It’s quaint, cool and very romantic and very warm outside!
+I have a feeling we might be dining here a lot this fall.
+It’s quaint, cool, and very romantic, and perfect when it’s warm outside!

 I also never imagined this table would fit in our cellar.
 But I took a chance and moved it in there.
 I am so glad I did.

-Cheers to creating a fun weeknight dinner at your home.
-All you need is a fun location, flowers, and some candles and you are set!
+Cheers to creating a fun dinner at your home.
+All you need is a fun location, flowers, and some candles, and you are set!